asuttles/andy/README.md

   - Logical operators: and, or, xor
   - write and writeNL statements.
   - Loop break statements (break from while and switch)
-  - True Functions with return types and parameters
+  - Functions with return types and parameters
   - Fixed-length arrays
   - Basic floating point mathematical operations
+  - Terminal commands

   The language is structured, procedural, strongly-typed, and generally algol-like.
-It is evolving towards becomming somewhat more "c-like" in each new release.
+It is unintentionally evolving towards becomming more "c-like" in each new release.

 ### Example Program